 Health

 Because you are visiting Andean areas, don't forget to take precautions to avoid altitude sickness if you are prone to it.
 Be sure to try a hot tea or an infusion of coca leaves on arrival at altitude.
-During your first day move slowly and eat lightly, resting the first couple of hours.
+During your first day move slowly and eat light, resting the first couple of hours is also advisable.

 Cusco City: 3,360 m.a.s.l.